 How is Local Law Firm SEO Different from SEO?

-Generally, Local SEO requires the same basic techniques as SEO except that Local SEO focuses on providing search engine results that are relevant to the searcher’s location.
-For example, if you search for “divorce lawyers” or “divorce lawyers near me” on your smart phone, Google will provide you with the results that are closest to your physical location.
+Generally, local law firm SEO requires the same basic techniques as SEO except that Local SEO focuses on providing search engine results that are relevant to the searcher’s location.
+For example, if you search for “divorce lawyers” or “divorce lawyers near me” on your smartphone, Google will provide you with the results that are closest to your physical location.

 Basically, there are 5 basic types of sites that are relevant to Local SEO:

 |1.||Data Aggregators||Data aggregators collect and compile information from various sources and oftentimes offer results or access for resale.
 In the context of Local SEO, data aggregators include Factual, Neustar/LocalEze, Placable, BrightLocal, and Yext.|

 |2.||Horizontal Directories||Horizontal directories include businesses of all types.
 Examples of horizontal directories include Yelp, Yellow Pages, Bing Local, and Yahoo!|

 |3.||Vertical Directories||Vertical directories deal with a specific niche.
 Examples of vertical directories include Avvo, Justia, Findlaw, and Martindale Hubbell|

 |4.||Regional Directories||Regional directories include businesses from a specific region or location.
 Examples include sites such as Atlanta.com.|